ray5273/comentario/docs/content/installation/migration/commento.en.md

 Contrary to Comentario 2.x, it's a one-way ticket though; once migrated, the original database will be deleted.
 The only way to revert that is restoring a back-up copy made prior to migration.

+## Commento++

+Commento++ (a.k.a.
+Commentoplusplus) was another project stemming from Commento, which tried to resolve its most pressing problems and added some new functionality.

+Since its database is very close to the original, it's also possible to directly migrate to Comentario from Commento++.

+{{< callout >}}
+Comentario only supports direct migration from the latest available Commento++ release: **1.8.7**.
+More specifically, it expects exactly 33 database migrations installed.
+{{< /callout >}}

 ## Migration steps

+{{< callout "warning" "IMPORTANT" >}}
+A direct database migration from Commento/Commento++ to Comentario is only possible if you're staying on the same database, i.e. PostgreSQL (the only option for Commento and Commento++).

+Migration from PostgreSQL to SQLite can only be done via export and a subsequent import.
+This path, however, will result in a data loss since not attributes get exported.
+{{< /callout >}}

 ### 1. Back up your data

+{{< callout "warning" "VERY IMPORTANT" >}}
-**VERY IMPORTANT:** Always make a backup of your original database!
+Always make a backup of your original database!
+{{< /callout >}}

 The migration can fail, go wrong, or wipe the original data.
 This is especially true due to the quirks of the original Commento data model.

 ### 2. Check your backup

+{{< callout "warning" "ALSO VERY IMPORTANT" >}}
-**ALSO VERY IMPORTANT:** Make sure the backup you made can be restored.
+Make sure the backup you made can be restored.
 A non-restorable backup is as useless as a non-existent one.
+{{< /callout >}}

 ### 3. Deploy Comentario